How To Eat Garri: The Different Ways To Enjoy Garri, The Famous Nigerian And West African Delicacy

 Ijebu Garri

 This type is usually found in the Western parts of Nigeria, in Ijebu.
-It’s subjected to the same procedures as the others but the only difference is that it has more fine granules, drier and pleasantly sour when it’s guzzled as a snack.
+It’s subjected to the same procedures as the others, but the only difference is that it has more fine granules, drier and pleasantly sour when it’s guzzled as a snack.

-Ways To Eat Garri
+Common Ways To Eat Your Garri

 1. Soaked Garri

 I wouldn’t fail to list this as the first way to eat garri.
 Do you know why?
+It’s because it’s more common among Nigerian students.

 Soaked garri serves as a makeshift brunch or lunch before actual food is prepared.

-You rarely come by students who don’t have a cup of garri because they love how easygoing it is than the stress of bustling around in the kitchen in an attempt to cook rice or soup and quench their grumbling stomachs.
+You rarely come by students who don’t have a cup of garri because they love how easygoing it is rather than the stress of bustling around in the kitchen in an attempt to cook rice or soup and quench their grumbling stomachs.

-You also need to have cubes of sugar, groundnut seed, Kuli-kuli (German stone as it’s mostly called and it’s gotten from processing raw groundnuts or peanuts), powdered milk, or condensed milk.
+You also need to have cubes of sugar, groundnut seed, Kuli-kuli (German stone as it’s mostly called, and it’s gotten from processing raw groundnuts or peanuts), powdered milk, or condensed milk.

-You pour the items into a bowl, and stir them together before drizzling the right amount of chilled water that will bear the taste of the garri.
+You pour the items into a bowl and stir them together before drizzling the right amount of chilled water that will bear the taste of the garri.

 Note: Ijebu garri is mostly taken as a soaked garri because of its crispiness and mildly sour taste.